ISO/TC 46

-ISO/TC 46 is Technical Committee 46 of the International Organization for Standardization (ISO), responsible for Information and documentation.
+ISO/TC 46 is Technical Committee 46 of the International Organization for Standardization (ISO), responsible for matters concerning information, indexing and documentation.

-Overview

 The scope of the committee is 'standardization of practices relating to libraries, documentation and information centres, publishing, archives, records management, museum documentation, indexing and abstracting services, and information science'.

 Leadership

-The Technical Committee Chair for term 2018-2022 is Gaëlle Béquet, from France, who is currently in her second term as chairperson (the first was 2014-2017).

-Françoise Pellé, also french, served as Chair of the ISO/TC 46 from 2008 to 2014.
+Since 2022, the Technical Committee Chair is Grégory Miura, from France.

+For 2018–2022, the chair was Gaëlle Béquet, from France, who served two term as chairperson (the first was 2014–2017).
+Françoise Pellé, also French, served as chair from 2008 to 2014.

 Subcommittees

 Most work of the Technical Committee is done by Subcommittees (SC) dealing with a particular field.
 The Subcommittees are: